Pravetz (computer)

-Pravetz computers (in Bulgarian shortly: Правец) are the Bulgarian personal computers produced from 1979 that were widely used in scientific organizations and schools until the late 1990s.
+Pravetz (Правец) is a brand of personal computers produced in Bulgaria from 1979.
+They were widely used in scientific organizations and schools until the 1990s.

-Pravets are actually the first personal computers in Bulgaria, although before that, various types of large computer-computing systems were used, the size of rooms (60-70), as well as even lamp computers before that.
-The name of the Pravet computers specifies that these are Personal Computers "made" (in Bulgarian language: правя, pravja) in Bulgaria.

-They were manufactured in the town of Pravetz, with some components and software being produced in other towns as Sofia, Plovdiv, Stara Zagora and other Bulgarian cities.
+Pravets were the first personal computers made in Bulgaria.
+Before that, various types of large computer systems were used, the size of rooms (60-70), as well as even vacuum tube computers before that.
+The name of the Pravets computers comes from the city where they were manufactured, called Pravetz, ("Правец" in Bulgarian) with some components and software being produced in other towns such as Sofia, Plovdiv, Stara Zagora and other Bulgarian cities.